Esi Edugyan

 Esi Edugyan (born 1978) is a Canadian novelist.
-She has twice won the Giller Prize, for her novels Half-Blood Blues and Washington Black.
+She has twice won the Giller Prize, for her novels Half-Blood Blues (2011) and Washington Black (2018).

 Biography

-Esi Edugyan was born and raised in Calgary, Alberta to parents from Ghana.
+Esi Edugyan was born and raised in Calgary, Alberta, to parents from Ghana.
 She studied creative writing at the University of Victoria, where she was mentored by Jack Hodgins.
 She also earned a master's degree from Johns Hopkins Writing Seminars.

-Her debut novel, The Second Life of Samuel Tyne, written at the age of 24, was published in 2004 and was shortlisted for the Hurston-Wright Legacy Award in 2005.
+Her debut novel, The Second Life of Samuel Tyne, written at the age of 24, was published in 2004 and was shortlisted for the Hurston/Wright Legacy Award in 2005.

 Despite favourable reviews for her first novel, Edugyan had difficulty securing a publisher for her second fiction manuscript.
 She spent some time as a writer-in-residence in Stuttgart, Germany.
 This period inspired her to drop her unsold manuscript and write another novel, Half-Blood Blues, about a young mixed-race jazz musician, Hieronymus Falk, who is part of a group in Berlin between the wars, made up of African Americans, a German Jew, and wealthy German.
 The Afro-German Hiero is abducted by the Nazis as a "Rhineland Bastard".
 Several of his fellow musicians flee Germany for Paris with the outbreak of World War II.
 The Americans return to the United States, but they meet again in Europe years later.

-Published in 2011, Half-Blood Blues shortlisted for that year's Man Booker Prize, Scotiabank Giller Prize, Rogers Writers' Trust Fiction Prize, and Governor General's Award for English-language fiction.
+Published in 2011, Half-Blood Blues was shortlisted for that year's Man Booker Prize, Scotiabank Giller Prize, Rogers Writers' Trust Fiction Prize, and Governor General's Award for English-language fiction.
 Edugyan was one of two Canadian writers, alongside Patrick deWitt, to make all four award lists in 2011.